 - Or, when rent is paid by cheque, draft, cash, or other modes

-What Is The TDS Rate Under Section 194 IB?
+What is The Rate of TDS on The Purchase of a Property Under Section 194 IB?

 The rate of TDS under Section 194IB of the Income Tax Act is 5%.
 Even under section 194 IB, the tenant needs to obtain and present the owner’s PAN card.
 On failing to do so, the TDS increased from 5% to 20%.